OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * a Bid request can contain multiple placements so it means that we can have multiple audit logs per Bid Request;
-* a Bid request can be extended (field "ext") in different objects including the "imp" object (for impression).
-It can be a place for a Transmission request for each placement;
+* a Bid request can contain extra data not specified in the OpenRTB specifications.
+It is named "Extension" and is represented by a field "ext" in different technical objects including the "imp" object (for impression).
+It can be a location for a Transmission request for each placement;
 * a Bid response can also be extended (field "ext") in different objects.
 It can be a place for Transmission responses.
 * It is acceptable in OpenRTB to send an empty response for a no-bid.
-It must be considered as a Receiver failure of the Prebid SSO Transmission if the Transmission relies on the Bid request/response.
+It must be considered as a Receiver failure of the Prebid SSO Transmission if the Transmission relies on the Bid request/response..

 # The Transmission Results

 A Transmission is a communication protocol.
-Therefore, it can have some failures and misunderstanding between the Contracting Parties (e.g bad request, bad response, legacy version...).
+Therefore, it can have some failures and misunderstandings between the Contracting Parties (e.g bad request, bad response, legacy version...).
 The Transmission Result is the final output of a Transmission.
 It is the data that is appended in the Audit Log.
 It describes the status of it and is signed by the Sender or the Receiver.

-* If the Receiver succeed to process the Transmission Response, it generates a Transmission Request and signs it back to the Sender.
+* If the Receiver succeeds to process the Transmission Response, it generates a Transmission Request and signs it back to the Sender.
 If the Sender consider it as a good response, then the Transmission Response is the Transmission Result.
 * If the Receiver fails to process the Transmission Response and returns an error to the Sender, the Sender generates a Transmission Result and signs it;
-* If the Sender doesn't receive response from the Receiver, it generates a Transmission Result and signs it;
+* If the Sender doesn't receive a response from the Receiver, it generates a Transmission Result and signs it;

 # Signatures